-In this course, learners will have opportunities to use the processes of critical thinking, systematic enquiry, communication, collaboration, leadership and professionalism.
-Upon successful completion of this course, students should be able to:
+As licensed health care practitioners, learners will practice in accordance with professional standards of practice throughout the course.
+In this course, learners will have opportunities to use the processes of critical thinking, systematic inquiry, communication, collaboration, leadership, professionalism and clinical decision making.
+Upon successful completion of this course, learners should be able to:

 Use relevant, current ORNAC Standards of Care to explain activities in the circulating role: admitting and assessing patients; monitoring patients; assisting with anesthesia induction and emergence; positioning; performing skin preps; setting up the sterile environment; counting; and processing specimens.

 Use relevant knowledge of Periop 101: A Core Curriculum to inform novice entry-level circulating nurse activities: patient and worker safety, aseptic practice, equipment safety, patient care, and sterilization.

 Use a practice framework in the circulating role to assess and admit patients of different ages with actual and potential health problems.